Packing Light for Air Force Basic Training

 - Laundry soap.
 Only take laundry soap if you have allergies and require a specific brand.
 Otherwise, it's traditional for all the recruits in the flight to contribute money and purchase one gigantic box at the BX for use of the entire flight.

 - Shaving Equipment.
-You can bring/use an electric razor, but -- man, oh man, are those hard to keep clean enough to pass inspection.
-Gals, you won't do much shaving in basic until the 6th week of training.
+You can bring/use an electric razor, but they hard to keep clean enough to pass inspection.

 - Civilian eyeglasses.
-If required to see, you'll wear your civilian eyeglasses until your "military" glasses are issued, which takes about two weeks for most people.
+If required to see, you will wear your civilian eyeglasses until your "military" glasses are issued, which takes about two weeks for most people.
 Once you receive your "military" glasses, you'll be required to wear them for the remainder of basic training.

 - Contact lenses case.
-If you wear contacts to basic, you'll need the case to store them until after basic training.
+If you wear contacts to basic, you will need the case to store them until after basic training.
 For safety reasons, you will not be allowed to wear contact lenses during basic training, so you'll need to bring your civilian glasses, as well.

 - Brushes or Combs.
 More important for the females.
-Guys, you'll only need a comb for your first day.
+You will only need a comb for your first day.
 By the second day, you won't have any hair left to comb.

-- Underwear (guys).
+- Underwear (male).
 Enough for three or four days.
 By Thursday or Friday of the first week, you'll be issued six pairs of boxers or briefs (your choice).

-- Sanitary supplies (gals).
+- Sanitary supplies.
 Napkins or tampons, your choice.
 I would recommend only bringing a few (if you expect your menstruation within the first week), as there will be ample opportunity to purchase these at the BX.

-- Hair bands, bobby pins, etc. (gals).
-Gals don't get their hair cut (unless they want to) during Air Force Basic Training.
-However, while in uniform (most of the time), you must wear your hair in such a style that it does not protrude past the bottom of the uniform collar, and does not interfere with the wear of the hat.
-For most gals with long hair, this means tying it up in a "bun."
+- Hair bands, bobby pins, etc. However, while in uniform (most of the time), you must wear your hair in such a style that it does not protrude past the bottom of the uniform collar, and does not interfere with the wear of the hat.
+For most, with long hair, this means tying it up in a "bun."
 Hair bands, bobby pins, etc., must closely match the color of your hair, or be clear.

-- Nylons/pantyhose (gals).
+- Nylons/pantyhose.
 You won't need these until the final week of training, so unless you're "hard to fit," I would recommend purchasing these at the BX.
 If you bring your own, purchase the "nude" color.

 Don't bring your own running shoes.
-The Air Force used to allow you to bring your own running shoes and wear them during basic training PT.
-However, this policy changed a few years ago.
 Recruits are now required to wear the "issue" standard, New Balance, plain white running shoes, that you'll purchase at the BX, shortly after arrival.
-Recruits may only wear their $200 "Nikes" if they have a medical waiver from the base medical clinic.

 This includes that neat "Air Force" T-Shirt the Recruiter gave you. (" How dare you wear a shirt that indicates you're a member of my beloved Air Force?
 You have NOT earned the right to wear that, yet, scum ball, and you probably never will.
 Answer me! ")